Mela User Guide

 Gate

-The length of each note relative to the step length.
+Scales the length of each note relative to the step length.

 Pulses

-The number of events in the pattern.
+Sets the number of events in the pattern.

 Steps

-The total number of steps in the pattern.
+Sets the total number of steps in the pattern.

 Rotate